 This approach often results in an inconsistent volume of leads, which in turn jeopardises the quantity of leads you have at your disposal each month.
 Your marketing efforts need to be constantly maintained by your in-house resources or by an outsourced agency to ensure you always have new business in the pipeline.

-If you are struggling to keep momentum with your lead generation then you could choose to partner with an outsourced agency to knock down the many barriers that hinder successful lead generation.
+If you are struggling to keep momentum with your lead generation then you could choose to partner with an outsourced marketing agency to knock down the many barriers that hinder successful lead generation.